Multi-modal and frequency-weighted tensor nuclear norm for hyperspectral image denoising: Multi-modal and Frequency-weighted Tensor Nuclear Norm and Its Non-convex Approximation.

 The above method of calculating weights is feasible when the clean HSI is known.
 However, for HSI denoising tasks, we often only have noisy HSI, and clear HSI is unknown.
 It can be seen from Fig. \ref{Fig511} that the weights calculated by the denoised HSI is closer to the result obtained by the clean HSI than the noisy HSI.
 Further, as shown in Fig. \ref{fig:nonmfwtnnshiyitu06}(e) , as the number of iterations $n$ continues to increase, the weights calculated by the denoised HSI will get closer to the result of clean HSI.
 Based on this, we propose an iterative calculation method to update $w_{k}^{p}$.
 Assuming that the $n$th iteration gets $\boldsymbol{\bar{\textbf{X}}}_{p}^{\left( k , n\right)}$, then the corresponding $w_{k,(n+1)}^{p}$ of the $n+1$th iteration is

-where $h_{k,n}^{p} =1/(\log \left( \lVert \boldsymbol{\bar{\textbf{X}}}_{p}^{\left( k,n \right)} \rVert _{F}^{2} \right) +\delta )$. $C_1$ is the scaling factor after frequency normalization; $C_2$ is a smaller constant.
+where $h_{k,n}^{p} =1/(\log \left( \lVert \boldsymbol{\bar{\textbf{X}}}_{p}^{\left( k,n \right)} \rVert _{F}^{2} \right) +\delta )$. $C_1$ is the scaling factor after frequency normalization; $C_2$ is a constant.
 Affected by noise, there is less useful information from the denoised HSI in the initial iteration.
 If it is not corrected, the denoised result will develop in a bad direction.
 Since TNN is a robust model, inspired by this, we introduce a constant $C_2$ to improve our weights.
 When $C_1$=0, it degenerates into TNN.
 Another reason we introduced $C_2$ is that noise exists in all frequency bands.
 The previous conclusion is that there is less noise information in the low-frequency part instead of none. $C_2$ can achieve a slight shrinkage of all frequency bands.
+Presetting the value of $C_2$ is a feasible solution.